EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 postauthortitle: Princeton University
 authorpic: /images/bios/elab_thumb_sm.jpg
 description: What to know if you are facing eviction, or want to help.
+description: What to know if you are facing eviction, or want to help.
 socialDescription: What to know if you are facing eviction, or want to help.
-fbImage: 'eviction-notice-door.jpg'
+fbImage: 'GettyImages-1279347616.jpg'
-twImage: 'eviction-notice-door.jpg'
+twImage: 'GettyImages-1279347616.jpg'
 url: /questions
-image: eviction-notice-door-crop.jpg
+image: GettyImages-1279347616.jpg
-aliases:
 ---

 The COVID-19 pandemic has made it difficult for hundreds of thousands of people to pay rent and stay housed.
 At the Eviction Lab, we believe that everyone deserves a place to call home, especially during an emergency like this.